Note: the information in this article was gathered from personal experience, reflection, and work with my own feelings. Take it as you will.

 - Finally, with the real truth of the situation in front of you, try to come up with solutions.
 What decisions can you make, such as gathering information, making phone calls, etc., to resolve the matter.
 It might be something more passive like accepting the unknowns in life, as well.

-- Repeat the steps above for any additional fears that come up during the process.
+- Repeat the steps above for any additional fears or feared ideas that come up during the process.

 Benefits of working through fear

 - More ease in the living of life

 - More confidence in your way of perceiving the world

 - Less of a need to self-decieve or ignore fears as a coping mechanism